murtaza-ujjainwala/hw2/README.md

     - The category of a transaction is restricted to being one of the following: food, travel, bills, entertainment, or other.
 Capitalization of letters does not matter.
 - **View Transactions:** Users will be able to view their transaction history from the table.
 - **Total Sum:** Users will be able to view the total sum of their transaction amounts at the bottom of the table.
+- **Filter Transactions:** Users can filter the transaction history by either amount or category.
+    - When filtering by **amount**, only transactions matching the exact amount are displayed.
+    - When filtering by **category**, only transactions in the specified category are displayed.
+    - Input validation is applied for both amount and category filter fields.
 - **Open-box Extensibility:** The app can be easily extended or modified to add features.